andrzejp/reading-list-app/README.md

 A command line application for using the Google Books API.

-To run with Apache Maven:
+To run with Apache Maven and Java 16:

 Create an executable uber JAR with: